 On December 27, 2020, the federal Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act was signed into law.
 Under the CRRSA Nebraska is receiving \$59,653.000.
 The funding is to supplement, not supplant general revenue funds.
 Funding must be obligated by September 30, 2022 and liquidated by September 30, 2023.
 Federal guidance issued on April 14, 2021 states, "The CRRSA Act fund can be for any activities that are allowable under the CCDBG Act and CCDF regulations, as long as the activities relate to preventing, preparing for and responding to COVID-19."
-The guidance further states that, "CCDF lead agency can use the funds to supplemental sources of funding in the CCDBG are adequate to cover the costs of expanded eligibility and administrative costs through FY 2024.
+The guidance further states that, "CCDF lead agency can use the funds to support direct child care services, including increased payment rates to providers and expanded eligibility for families."
+These two supplemental sources of funding in the CCDBG are adequate to cover the costs of expanded eligibility and administrative costs through FY 2024.

 An additional source of funding is the TANF Block Grant.
 The TANF Block Grant allocation for Nebraska is \$56,627,264 annually.
 The rainy day balance on September 30, 2020 was \$92,177,255.
 This balance has consistently grown over many years.
-The Department of

-Health and Human Services' fiscal note indicates that TANF funds are currently obligated.
+The Department of Health and Human Services' fiscal note indicates that TANF funds are currently obligated.
 The projection for use of the TANF funds shows \$62.9 million would be used in FFY 21; \$67.6 million in FFY 2022 and \$70.6 million in FFY 2023.
 These figures include a double counting of \$3.1 million over three federal fiscal years for the increases provided for in LB 89 which was passed in the 2016 Session.
 Additionally, the amounts include \$9.8 million over three federal fiscal years in new programs initiated by the department.
 State statute directing the use of TANF funds would prevail over the department's newly proposed initiatives.

 Costs incurred under the CRRSA and ARPA obligation periods can be used for the increased eligibility.
 Costs incurred prior to September 2022 can be paid with CRRSA funds through September 2023.
 For the ARPA, costs incurred through September 30, 2023 can be paid through September 30, 2024.
-The costs for families eligible under the provisions of this bill beginning on October 1, 2023 through June 30, 2024 will be paid with the TANF Block Grant.
-The estimated cost drawdown of the TANF rainy day balance in FY 2024 would be \$29.4 million.

 After the higher eligibility period ends on June 30, 2024, families that became eligible during the period when income eligibility was higher will slowly transition off the subsidy.
-Those costs will slowly become decline, as children age out of the need for child care and families' incomes exceed the lower transitional benefit.
-Those costs will be paid from General Funds if the CCDBG allocation and TANF Block Grant in FY 2025 and beyond are not sufficient to cover those costs.
+Those costs will slowly decline, as children age out of the need for child care and families' incomes exceed the lower transitional benefit.
+The maximum cost in FY 2024 would be \$12,681,360.
+These costs can be paid from the TANF Block Grant rainy day funds.

-ADMINIST RATIVE SERVICES STA TE BUDGET DIVISION: REVIE W OF AGENCY & POLT.
+ADMINIST RATIVE SERVICES S TATE BUDGET DIVISION: REVIEW OF AGENC CY & POLT.
 SUB.
-RESPONSE LB: 485 AM: 764, 1057 AGENCY/POLT.
-SUB: N lebraska Department of Health & Human Services REV IEWED BY: Ann Linneman DATE: 4-27 7-2021 PHONE: (402) 471-4180 COMMENTS: No basis to disagree with the Nebraska Department of Health & Human Services' assessment of fiscal impact.
+RESPONSE LB: 485 AM: 1187 AGENCY/POLT.
+SUB: Nebraska Departmen t of Health & Human Services REV IEWED BY: Ann Linneman DATE: 5-10-2021 PHONE: (402) 471-4180 COMMENTS: No basis to disagree with the Nebraska Department of Health & Human Services' assessment of fiscal impact.